pgasiorowski/dns.docker/README.md

   This will tell dns resolver that '.docker' is a local private domain, and 172.0.0.53 is the dns server to query for its records.

-* Tell NetworkManager to use dnsmasq edit /etc/NetworkManager/NetworkManager.conf in section [main] add
+* Tell NetworkManager to use dnsmasq as resolver edit /etc/NetworkManager/NetworkManager.conf in section [main] add
   > dns=dnsmasq

+* Disable default systemd-resolved resolver

+  > sudo systemctl disable systemd-resolved.service
+  > sudo systemctl stop systemd-resolved
+  > sudo rm /etc/resolv.conf

 * Restart network manager or reboot